webmappsrl/trello-monitor/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://webmapp.it/wp-content/uploads/2016/07/webamapp-logo-1.png" width="400"></a></p>

-## HOQU
+## TRELLO-MONITOR
-HOQU was born as a bridge between Instances and Servers to improve and increase the generation performance on Webmapp maps
+TRELLO-MONITOR was born as a bridge between Instances and Servers to improve and increase the generation performance on Webmapp maps

 ### Server Requirements
-- composer version : 1.10.17
+- composer version : 1.10.20
 - php: 7.4.12
 - MySQL: >= 8.0.0
 - Laravel Version: >= 8.x

 ### Local Installation
-After doing ``` git pull``` and entering the newly downloaded project  ```cd trello```.
+After doing ``` git pull``` and entering the newly downloaded project  ```cd trello-monitor```.
 Now configure mysql by creating a new DB:

 #### configure db MySQL:
 - if MySQL is not installed: **[Guide](https://flaviocopes.com/mysql-how-to-install)**